datascience-course/2024-datascience-homework/README.md

 git pull
 ```

-That's it - you'll have the latest version of the homeworks.
+That's it - you'll have the latest version of the homeworks. yay!!